 Reg.
-21.1301 License Application and Renewal
+21.1301 Initial License Application and Renewal

-Application for licenses or renewals shall be made to the Department and shall include the following:
+Application Initial application for licenses or renewals shall be made to the Department and shall include the following:

-- (A) A completed application on a form provided by the Department; - (B) Annual Asbestos Abatement Consultant or Asbestos Abatement Contractor license fee as described in Chapter 22 of this regulation; - (C) Proof that the Asbestos Abatement Contractor has at least one supervisor who qualifies as a Contractor/Supervisor as determined by this regulation and who has been certified by the Department in the appropriate disciplines; - (D) A completed Disclosure Statement on a form provided by the Department; and - (E) Proof of a minimum of \$1,000,000 liability insurance coverage in the form of a certificate of insurance issued by an insurance carrier authorized to do business in Arkansas by the Arkansas Insurance Department that must certify the following: - (1) Liability insurance coverage for the types of asbestos services provided, including abatement and inspection work; and - (2) A rider requiring that the insurer shall notify the Department in writing within 10 days of any substantive changes made to the policy including, but not limited to, termination or failure to renew, or any reduction of the monetary limits of coverage.
+- (A) A completed application on a form provided by the Department; - (B) Annual Asbestos Abatement Consultant or Asbestos Abatement Contractor license fee as described in Chapter 22 of this regulation; - (C) Proof that the Asbestos Abatement Contractor has at least one supervisor who qualifies as a Contractor/Supervisor as determined by this regulation and who has been certified as such by the Department in accordance with this regulation the appropriate disciplines; - (D) A completed Disclosure Statement pursuant to APC&EC Reg.
+8.204 on a form provided by the Department; and - (E) Proof of a minimum of \$1,000,000 liability insurance coverage in the form of a certificate of insurance issued by an insurance carrier authorized to do business in Arkansas by the Arkansas Insurance Department that must certify the following: - (1) Liability insurance coverage for the types of asbestos services provided, including abatement and inspection work; and - (2) A rider requiring that the insurer shall notify the Department in writing within 10 working days of any substantive changes made to the policy including, but not limited to, termination or failure to renew, or any reduction of the monetary limits of coverage.